dwhinham/mt32-pi/README.md

 ## Quick-start guide

-* Get the latest build by going to [Actions] --> Click top-most commit in list --> Click `sdcard` in the artifacts list.
-  + If you are updating an old version, you can alternatively download the `kernels` archive instead, and just replace the kernels.
-The other boot files will not change often.
+* Download the latest release from the [Releases] section.
 * Extract contents to a blank FAT32-formatted SD card.
+  + If you are updating an old version, you can just replace the `kernel*.img` files.
+The other boot files will not change often; but keep an eye on the [changelog] just in case.
 * Add `MT32_CONTROL.ROM` and `MT32_PCM.ROM` to the root of the SD card - you have to provide these for copyright reasons.
 * Connect a [USB MIDI interface](#confirmed-working-usb-midi-interfaces) or [GPIO MIDI circuit](#gpio-midi-interface) to the Pi, and connect some speakers to the headphone jack.
 * Connect your vintage PC's MIDI OUT to the Pi's MIDI IN and (optionally) vice versa.